Legislative violence: 27 April 2010

 A debate on extending Russia's lease of the Sevastopol Naval Base in the Black Sea in exchange for a €30 billion discount on Russian natural gas descended into a mass brawl, involving smoke bombs, eggs and general fighting among members.
-The Speaker had to be escorted from the chamber, covered by umbrellas.
+The Chairman of the Rada, Volodymyr Lytvyn, had two umbrellas placed in a defensive position in front of his microphone as dozens of eggs were thrown against him, but continued his address to the chamber without displaying any discomfort.

+16 December 2010

+Fights broke out after Batkivshchyna lawmakers blocked the Rada's podium and Party of Regions lawmakers attempted to take it back by force.
+The scuffle resulted in six opposition deputies having to be hospitalized.
+Rada Chairman Lytvyn later displayed chains and iron bars which he alleged some lawmakers had brought into the building to use as weapons.

 24 May 2012

-Violent scuffles broke out during a debate over a bill which would allow the official use of the Russian language in parts of the country.
+Violent scuffles broke out during a debate over a bill allowing the official use of the Russian language in parts of the country, resulting in lawmaker Mykola Petruk being taken to hospital after suffering a blow to his head.

+12–13 December 2012

+On 12 December, a mass brawl broke out over voting protocol in place of absent deputies during the first session of the Rada appointed after the previous parliamentary election.
+Fighting continued the following day, after deputies had backed Mykola Azarov for a second term as Prime Minister.

 14 August 2014

-Two MPs, Oleh Lyashko and Oleksandr Shevchenko, got into an argument on the floor.
+Two lawmakers, Oleh Lyashko and Oleksandr Shevchenko, got into an argument on the floor.
 Shevchenko accused Lyashko, who had built an image as a combative opponent of pro-Russian separatists, of never having visited the separatist eastern region.
 The argument eventually led to Shevchenko punching Lyashko in the face.

+11 December 2015

+Petro Poroshenko Bloc deputy Oleh Barna presented flowers to then-Prime Minister Arseniy Yatsenyuk during the latter's address, and then tried to physically carry him away from the podium, leading to a fight.

 14 November 2016

-Yuriy Boyko, of the centre-left Opposition Bloc, punched Oleh Lyashko in the face after the left-wing Radical Party member purportedly accused him of being a "Kremlin agent".
+Yuriy Boyko, of the centre-left Opposition Bloc, punched Oleh Lyashko in the face after the right-wing Radical Party member purportedly accused him of being a "Kremlin agent".